pegaltier/awesome-utils-dev/utils-coding/utils-seo.md

 ## SEO AUDIT

-WHEN: at the beginning of each new campaign or each trimester
+WHEN: at the beginning of each new campaign or each trimester.
+You can also do reverse engineer success: enter keyword on google, check the first on google: number of words, number of keywords...

 - https://sitechecker.pro
 - https://rankgen.com/